Parsifal-M/backstage-open-feedback/plugins/open-feedback-common/README.md

-# @internal/backstage-plugin-open-feedback-common
+# OpenFeedback Common

-Welcome to the common package for the open-feedback plugin!
+This is a common package for the OpenFeedback Frontend and Backend.

-_This plugin was created through the Backstage CLI_
+It contains some permissions and some shared types.